EinWolfNamensMenschgang/Aerial-Additive-Manufacturing/README.md

 ## How to install on Ubuntu 22.04:
 Install ROS2 (https://docs.ros.org/en/humble/Installation.html)

-Git clone and extract the workspace.

-Source your installation and your workspace.

 Follow the steps from this https://github.com/TIERS/tello-ros2-gazebo and this https://github.com/ptrmu/fiducial_vlam repo to install the dependencies.
 When using ROS2 Humble, either clone the files from this repo in your workspace instead or make the necessary changes in the CMakeList.txt files.

 Source your ros installation and colcon build.